Table of Contents

 Non-small cell lung carcinoma

 Carcinoma of the glandular epithelium of the lungs is the most common type of lung cancer among non-smokers.
 Smoking is the major risk factor for this type of cancer as well.
-These tumors are located at the peripheries lung tissue.
-Histologically cancer tissues have a papillary structure and broncho-alveolar pattern with glandular cells and cellular mucin i.e differentiated cells.
+These tumors are located in the lung tissue peripheries.
+Histologically, cancer tissues have a papillary structure and broncho-alveolar pattern with glandular cells and cellular mucin (differentiated cells).

 If the tumor contains poorly differentiated cells, they are arranged in a micropapillary pattern; this type of cancer has a worse prognosis.
-Bronchioloalveolar carcinoma is a sub-type of adenocarcinoma which grows along the alveoli without invasion and appears as hazy infiltrates, similar to consolidation on the x-ray.
+Bronchioloalveolar carcinoma is a subtype of adenocarcinoma that grows along the alveoli without invasion and appears as hazy infiltrates, similar to consolidation on the x-ray.
 It has a relatively better prognosis.

-The squamous cell carcinoma accounts for approximately 40 % and is often centrally located.
-It is believed that chronic irritation of the mucous membrane leads to dysplasia of the squamous epithelium.
+Squamous cell carcinoma accounts for approximately 40% of NSCLC tumors and is often centrally located.
+It is believed that chronic irritation of the mucous membrane leads to squamous epithelial dysplasia.
 It grows rather slowly and metastasizes late.
-Histologically, it is divided into the keratinizing and non-keratinizing type.
+Histologically, it is divided into the keratinizing and non-keratinizing types.

-Just like at other places, squamous cell carcinoma of the lungs occurs after squamous dysplasia at the bronchus.
-They are identified as hilar mass associated with the cavitation and located at the center of the chest X-ray.
-This type of tumor is associated with serum hypercalcemia due to PTH secretion causing a paraneoplastic syndrome.
+Squamous cell carcinoma of the lungs occurs after squamous dysplasia at the bronchus.
+They are identified as a hilar mass associated with the cavitation and located in the center of the chest X-ray.
+This type of tumor is associated with serum hypercalcemia due to PTH secretion, causing a paraneoplastic syndrome.
 Histological analysis shows keratin pearls and intercellular bridges.
-An infiltrating nest of tumor cells shows central necrosis resulting in cavitation.
-This type of cancer is also associated with classically with smoking.
+An infiltrating nest of tumor cells shows central necrosis, resulting in cavitation.
+This type of cancer is associated with classically with smoking.

-The large cell carcinoma is rare with 10 %.
+Large cell carcinoma is rare, accounting for 10% of cases.
 These carcinomas are likely dedifferentiated adeno- or squamous carcinoma.

 This type of cancer also occurs in the peripheral lung tissue.
-Large cell cancer occurs in less than 10 % of lung cancers.
-It is a poorly differentiated tumor, having sheets of large malignant cells, and is often associated with necrosis.
-Usually, tumor cells are arranged in syncytial groups.
-Variants of large cell carcinoma include basaloid carcinoma and lymphoepithelioma- like carcinoma related to EBV.
-The basaloid variant resembles high-grade neuroendocrine tumor.
+Large cell cancer accounts for fewer than 10% of lung cancers.
+It is a poorly differentiated tumor, with sheets of large malignant cells, and is often associated with necrosis.
+Usually, the tumor cells are arranged in syncytial groups.
+Large cell carcinoma variants include basaloid carcinoma and lymphoepithelioma- like carcinoma related to EBV.
+The basaloid variant resembles a high-grade neuroendocrine tumor.